Hamstead Colliery

 Hamstead Colliery in Hamstead (then Staffordshire, now West Midlands), England, produced coal between 1878 and 1965, by mining the South Staffordshire 'Thick' coal seam.
 It suffered a major fire in 1908 in which 26 men died.
+It underwent modernisation following nationalisation in 1947, and again in the early 1960s.

 History

 The Hamstead Colliery Company was formed in April 1875.
-It acquired land in an area of Staffordshire, on what is now the north west border of Birmingham, from G.C.
+It acquired land in an area of Perry Barr, Staffordshire, on what is now the north west border of Birmingham, from G.C.
 Calthorpe of nearby Perry Hall, and in 1876 sank shafts.

 The first coal was not extracted until after 1878 due to unexpected geological problems and water ingress.

+When opened, the mine was the deepest in the world.
 The coal was at a very deep level of almost 2000 feet.
-It closed in 1898 due to a fire in the workings, throwing 800 men out of work.
-With the Midlands facing an acute coal shortage it reopened on 8 January 1900.
+The experience gained by the mining engineers was put to good use in the English mining industry and their expertise was so world renown that the American Government requested assistance from the engineers that had solved many of Hamstead's problems, to establish deep coal mining there.

+In 1894, the area became part of Perry Barr Urban District.